ERNESTINE1990/Classifying-the-Audio-Genres./README.md

 The objective is to develop a machine learning model capable of accurately classifying audio files into predefined music genres based on their acoustic features.
 Genre classification is a fundamental task in music information retrieval, aiding in music recommendation systems, library organization, and digital content analysis.​

-Given a dataset of audio recordings labeled with their respective genres (e.g., rock, jazz, classical, hip-hop, electronic), the goal is to extract meaningful features from the audio signals (such as Mel-frequency cepstral coefficients (MFCCs), spectral contrast, chroma features, tempo, etc.) and train a classification algorithm to predict the genre of unseen audio samples.​
+Given a dataset of audio recordings labeled with their respective genres (e.g., rock, jazz, classical, hip-hop, electronic), the goal is to extract meaningful features from the audio signals and train a classification algorithm to predict the genre of unseen audio samples.​

 The main challenges include:​